 The Company has adopted the Vuzix 2023 Incentive Stock Plan (the "2023 Plan").
-As of December 31, 2023, the authorized shares of common stock under the 2023 Plan, as amended, totaled 12,641,637.

-The purpose of the Plan is to retain executives and selected employees and consultants and reward them for making contributions to our success.
+The purpose of the 2023 Plan is to retain executives and selected employees and consultants and reward them for making contributions to our success.
 These objectives are accomplished by granting long-term incentive awards thereby providing participants with a proprietary interest in our growth and performance.
 The plan is administered by our Board of Directors.

-The following table summarizes information as of the close of business on December 31, 2023 concerning the Plan and the options outstanding.
+The following table summarizes information as of the close of business on December 31, 2024 concerning the 2023 Plan and prior 2014 Plan and the options outstanding.